Hackers (film): Box office

 The film was released September 15, 1995.
 It opened in 1,812 theaters and earned $3.2 million in its opening weekend, finishing in 4th place.
-The film ended its run with a domestic box office gross of $7.5 million.
+The film ended its run with a domestic box office gross of $7.6 million.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 34% based on reviews from 47 critics.
-The website's consensus states "Hackers has a certain stylish appeal, but its slick visuals and appealing young cast can't compensate for a clichéd and disappointingly uninspired story."
-On Metacritic, the film has a score of 46 out of 100 based on reviews from 14 critics, indicating "mixed or average" reviews.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 34% based on reviews from 47 critics.
+The website's critics consensus reads, "Hackers has a certain stylish appeal, but its slick visuals and appealing young cast can't compensate for a clichéd and disappointingly uninspired story."
+Metacritic, which uses a weighted average, assigned the film a score of 46 out of 100, based on 14 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade B on scale of A to F.

 Critics praised the film for its stylish visuals but criticized its unconvincing look at hackers and their subculture.
 Roger Ebert gave the film three out of four stars and wrote, "The movie is smart and entertaining, then, as long as you don't take the computer stuff very seriously.
 I didn't.
 I took it approximately as seriously as the archeology in Indiana Jones.
 On the show Siskel & Ebert, Ebert gave the film thumbs up while Gene Siskel gave the film thumbs down, saying, "I didn't find the characters that interesting and I really didn't like the villain in this piece.
 I thought Fisher Stevens was not very threatening...
 The writing is so arch."